dr-rodd/GripItGolf/docs/copy-review.md

 - New:

 **C-22 · Lock warning body** · `CreateTripForm.tsx:695`
-- Now: There is no way to add, change or remove it later — otherwise anyone with your trip code could lock you out of your own trip.
+- Now: There is no way to add, change or remove your passcode later — otherwise anyone with your trip code could lock you out of your own trip.
 Write it down.
-- New:
+- New: There is no way to add, change or remove your passcode later — Write it down!

 **C-23 · Passcode fields** · `CreateTripForm.tsx:707,717`
 - Now: Passcode (4–8 digits)  /  Enter it again